ArtemStepanov/opening-hours-web/README.md

 ## Feedback

 First, thank you for the opportunity to work with such an interesting assignment.
-It was very interesting to think logically about its implementation.
+It was very competitive to think logically about its implementation.

 ### Few words about the request data structure